mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Once I selected my rack components, the next step was figuring out how to lay everything out.
 I tried to find guides for how you're supposed to do it, and I didn't find much guidance.

+Surprisingly, I couldn't find reliable guidance on how to arrange the components in a server rack, so I just reasoned out what made sense to me.

-I just used a Google Sheets document and color coded it.
+To plan the layout, I used a Google Sheets document and color coded it.
+This was also helpful in thinking about what size rack to purchase.
+I wanted the rack to contain everything I wanted now plus a little room to grow.

-### Heavy components go on the bottom
+### Place heavy components on the bottom of your rack

 The one piece of guidance around server rack layouts that everyone seemed to agree on is that heavier components should go on the bottom.

 The rack has a lot of expensive equipment.
 You don't want it to fall over and damage things or, worse, injure someone.
 So, you want it to have a low center of gravity to maximize stability.

-The heaviest component in my rack by far is the UPS.
+The heaviest component in my rack by far is the UPS, weighing in at a whopping XX lbs (XX kg).

-Things with
+The rest of the components are relatively light.
+I don't yet have a rack-mount chassis for my TrueNAS server, but that will be the next heaviest thing, as hard disk drives are heavy.

+Patch panels weigh almost nothing, and networking switches are fairly light as well.
+For this reason, most server racks keep these components in the top two slots of the rack.

 ### Keep components with front-facing connections close together

-An obvious example is your patch panel and your network switch.
-They should be in adjacent rack slots

-Or, more generally, components that have front-facing ports should be close together.
-Otherwise, you have Ethernet cables stretching all across your rack and blocking stuff.
+It wasn't obvious to me until I built my server, but it's important to closely arrange components that connect through front-facing ports.
+For example, my patch panel and networking switch go in adjacent rack slots because I'd otherwise have Ethernet cables stretched over other components in the rack.

 ### Rear cables don't matter so much

+Some of the guidance I read said to arrange components so that you can minimize the length of your power cables.
+I didn't see the point of this guidance.

-Some of the guidance I read said to minimize power cable length.
-Maybe this matters in a data center where you're replicating the setup 100x.
-In a home environment, I don't see the point.
-If I connect a server to the UPS with a 2 ft. power cable instead of a 6 ft. power cable, there's no real difference.
+It might be important to minimize the length of power cables in a data center where you're replicating the same setup hundreds of times.
+In a home environment, I don't see the difference between connect connecting my server to my UPS with a 2 ft. power cable instead of a 6 ft. power cable.

 ## My final rack setup